hashicorp-services/consul-in-prod/Bootstrapping.md

 Only servers that specify a value will attempt to bootstrap the cluster.

 <a target="_blank" href="https://www.consul.io/docs/internals/consensus.html#deployment_table">HashiCorp recommends</a> 3 or 5 total servers per datacenter.
-A single server deployment is highly discouraged as data loss is inevitable in a failure scenario.

 Here we are considering a 3 server cluster.
 We can start Node1, Node2, and Node3 with the -bootstrap-expect flag set to 3 in each.
 Once the first node is started, you should see a message like below: